 1) Market Making Strategy

 This is the simplest way to profit from high-frequency trading.
-Market making strategy involves placing 2 controversial trades (bid and ask) in order to profit from the bid-ask spread.
+The market-making strategy involves placing 2 controversial trades (bid and ask) in order to profit from the bid-ask spread.

 2) Low-Latency Arbitrage

 This trading strategy relies on low latency technology.
-The ability of trading fast can lead to the exploitation of price inefficiencies when the same security is traded simultaneously on two disparate markets.
+The ability to trade fast can lead to the exploitation of price inefficiencies when the same security is traded simultaneously on two disparate markets.